-59. Section 15 provides that regulations made under this Part are subject to the negative procedure and may make different provisions for different purposes (including provision of temporary or local effect) and include incidental, supplementary, consequential, transitional, transitory or saving provisions.
+55.58.
+Section 15 provides that regulations made under this Part, if enabled by Ssection 9(1) are subject to the negative affirmative procedure and are otherwise subject to negative procedure.
+It also provides that regulations and may make different provisions for different purposes (including provision of temporary or local effect) and include incidental, supplementary, consequential, transitional, transitory or saving provisions.

-Section 16 - Additional and consequential provisions 60.
+Section 16 - Additional and consequential provisions 56.59.
 Section 16 introduces Part 1 of schedule 1 which amends provisions about court orders, and Part 2 of schedule 1 which contains consequential amendments.

-Part 2 - disclosure of convictions Rules relating to disclosure
+Part 2 - Disclosure of convictions Rules relating to disclosure

-Section 17 - Effect of expiry of disclosure periods 61.
+Section 17 - Effect of expiry of disclosure periods 57.60.
 Section 17 of the Bill amends section 1 of the Rehabilitation of Offenders Act 1974, ("the 1974 Act"), by substituting subsection (1) with new subsections (1), (1A), (1B) and (1C).

-62. New section 1(1) provides that new subsections 1(1A) and 1(1B) will apply where:

-- (a) an individual has at any time been convicted of any offence; and - (b) an excluded sentence was not imposed on the individual in respect of the conviction.

-63. "At any time" in new section 1(1)(a) retains the effect of the opening words of the current section 1(1) which refers to an individual having been convicted of an offence "whether before or after the commencement of this Act".
-New section 1(1)(b) refers to an "excluded sentence" rather than a "sentence excluded from rehabilitation" in accordance with the changes made to the terminology used in the 1974 Act by the Bill.
+- 58.61.
+New section 1(1) provides that new subsections 1(1A) and 1(1B) will apply where; - (a) an individual has at any time been convicted of any offence, and - (b) an excluded sentence was not imposed on the individual in respect of the conviction. - 59.62.
+'At any time' in new section 1(1)(a) retains the effect of the opening words of the current section 1(1) which refers to an individual having been convicted of an offence "whether before or after the commencement of this Act".
+New section 1(1)(b) refers to an 'excluded sentence' rather than a 'sentence excluded from rehabilitation' in accordance with the changes made to the terminology used in the 1974 Act by the Bill.
 An "excluded sentence" is one that is never treated as spent for the purposes of the 1974 Act.
-Other changes made to the terminology used in the terminology used in the 1974 Act are also reflected, with references now being to "disclosure period" and "protected person" as opposed to "rehabilitation period" and "rehabilitated person".
+Other changes made to the terminology used in the 1974 Act are also reflected, with references now being to 'disclosure period' and 'protected person' as opposed to 'rehabilitation period' and 'rehabilitated person'.